Welcome to today's edition of the Rush 24-7 podcast.

 I like the Romney rapid response here.

-But the overall general campaign, Romney is going to have this is where people are nervous about Romney, I think.
+But the overall general campaign, Romney is going to have, this is where people are nervous about Romney, I think.

 This is what he's going to have to do.

-Um this is an election about two visions of America.
+This is an election about two visions of America.

-What Jimmy Carter line.
+What Jimmy Carter line?

 Who said that?

-Yeah, but Carter's helicopter would have crashed into some desert if he did it.
+Well, yeah, but Carter's helicopter would have crashed into some desert if he did it.

 So I didn't put it.

-And she was as plain-spoken as she didn't need a translator.
+And she was as plain spoken as she didn't need a translator.

 That's her word.

-That's what Jah thinks.
+That's what Jajah thinks.

-And she's so well spoken and so passionate on this, you did not need a translator to understand that she was saying despicable.
+You did not need a translator to understand that she was saying despicable.

 You couldn't understand it yourself.

-And Jimmy Carter.
+Yeah, Jimmy Carter.

 Jimmy Carter, if I had a son who grew up to be president, he'd look a little like Obama.

-And he would he would complete my second term.
+And he would complete my second term.

-Jimmy Carter, the Democrats don't even like Jimmy Carter.
+The Democrats don't even like Jimmy Carter.

-The upper echelon, because Carter was running around conducting foreign policy on his own after the Nixon funeral, trying to get the Nobel Peace Prize become relevant.
+The upper echelon, because Carter was running around conducting foreign policy on his own after the Nixon funeral, trying to get the Nobel Peace Prize to become relevant.

-Habitat for humanity wasn't working for him.
+Habitat for Humanity wasn't working for him.

 This election, as I was saying before, rudely being interrupted, but everybody thinks they can do this better than I do.